-CDL Written and Skills Testing
+CDL Written and Driving Skills Testing

-WRITTEN KNOWLEDGE TEST
+WRITTEN KNOWLEDGE TESTS

 DRIVING SKILLS TEST

-MILITARY WAIVER OF SKILLS TESTING
+MILITARY WAIVER OF DRIVING SKILLS TEST

-The applicant must complete all of the following requirements to be eligible to have the CDL skills tests waived:
+The applicant must complete all of the following requirements to be eligible to have the CDL driving skills tests waived:

-- Complete the application;
+- Complete the application.

-- Provide a DD214 or discharge papers showing evidence of honorable discharge within the previous year;
+- Provide a DD214 or discharge papers showing evidence of honorable discharge within the previous year.

 - Pass all required written knowledge testing.

-The transfer of school bus (S) and/or passenger (P) endorsements under this waiver program are prohibited.
+The transfer of School Bus (S) and/or Passenger (P) endorsements under this Waiver Program are prohibited.